Phyllis Shlecter — Chair Emeritus

-Erin Landry — Program Coordinator
+Erin Landry — Program Services and Operations Manager

-Erin Landry is Reading Is Fundamental’s Program Coordinator.
+Erin Landry is Reading Is Fundamental’s Program Services and Operations Manager.
 She has been in the non-profit industry since 2003, managing and coordinating programs for successful organizations such as Starlight Children's Foundation.
 Erin brings a passion for literacy and a deep gratitude for the opportunity to deliver programs to underserved children.
 When Erin is not at Reading Is Fundamental, you can find her in her studio designing jewelry and concocting new candles scents, playing with her dogs, and of course avidly reading anything she can get her hands on.

 Raymond Gonis — Warehouse Manager

 Raymond became acquainted with RIFSoCal as a volunteer in 2010.
-He was hired as the Warehouse Manager soon thereafter and enjoys being able to distribute books to the children in our program.
+He was hired as the Warehouse Manager soon thereafter and enjoys being able to order and distribute books to the children in our program.
 He continues to volunteer his time whenever possible and encourages others to also volunteer.
 Each time he attends a Motivational Reading Event at a participating school he is amazed at the impact the RIFSoCal program has on the children.
 He looks forward to unpacking boxes and putting books on shelves for many years to come.

 I am honored to have the opportunity to celebrate the wonder of Julie with you.
 Julie was, quite simply, RIFSoCal’s heart.
 Her undauntable spirit was the best RIFSoCal had to offer.
 Our spirit has dimmed with Julie’s loss, but as she would expect - it will continue to shine as we work to bring the books Julie loved to order, unpack and place on the shelves, to children all over Greater Los Angeles who go home every day to rooms with no books.
 Julie will always be in our hearts - every time we open a box of especially wonderful books we will hear her exclamations of delight and pleasure - and every time we grow to inspire more Readers for Tomorrow we will feel her happiness and satisfaction.
 The world is a better place because of Julie’s passion, love and dedication and she is sorely missed.